i18n-fork/rustls-async/README.md

 The `rustls` library, which this project depends on, was created partly in response to a desire for a more modern and memory-safe alternative to OpenSSL.
 The security landscape of the internet was dramatically altered in 2014 by the "Heartbleed" bug in OpenSSL.
 This vulnerability allowed attackers to read the memory of servers, exposing sensitive data like private keys, passwords, and personal user information.
 It was a stark reminder of the dangers of memory safety issues (like buffer over-reads) in critical security software.

 `rustls` leverages the safety guarantees of the Rust language to eliminate entire classes of bugs, including the one that caused Heartbleed.
-By building on `rustls`, `rustls-async` inherits these security benefits, contributing to a more secure ecosystem for asynchronous applications in Rust.
+By building on `rustls`, `rustls_async` inherits these security benefits, contributing to a more secure ecosystem for asynchronous applications in Rust.

 ---

 <a name="中文"></a>

-# rustls-async
+# rustls_async

 一个基于 [rustls](https://crates.io/crates/rustls) 和 [futures-io](https://crates.io/crates/futures-io) 的异步 TLS 流封装库，为服务端和客户端应用提供统一的接口。